Sascha Emanuel Kramer

 In 2015/2016 he was part of the Accademia Teatro alla Scala, where he got many valuable musical suggestions by famous maestros, such as Renato Bruson, Luciana Serra, Luciana D’Intino and Vincenzo Scalera.
 He also made his debut at the Teatro alla Scala singing the role of a Soldier in Wozzeck, Tierhändler in Der Rosenkavalier and Monostatos in a new production of The Magic Flute, put on stage by Peter Stein.

-Since 2016/2017 he is part of the International Opera Studio of the illustrious State Opera of Hamburg.
-Among others, he debuted roles such as Tamino (The Magic Flute for children), Malcolm (Macbeth), Borsa (Rigoletto), Flute (A Midsummer Night's Dream), Owlur (Prince Igor), Helenus (Les Troyens), Almaviva (Il Barbiere di Siviglia), Lenski (Eugen Onegin).
+Since 2016/2017 he is part of the International Opera Studio of the State Opera of Hamburg, where he, among others, debuted roles such as Tamino (The Magic Flute for children), Andres (Wozzeck), Malcolm (Macbeth), Borsa (Rigoletto), Flute (A Midsummer Night's Dream), Owlur (Prince Igor), Helenus (Les Troyens), Almaviva (Il Barbiere di Siviglia), Lenski (Eugen Onegin).

 |L. v.
 Beethoven||Fidelio||Jacquino|

 |Symphony No. 9||Tonhalle Zürich|

 |H. Berlioz||Les Troyens||Helenus||Hamburg State Opera|